 Helado de paila is a typical tradition in the city of Ibarra, and it’s mostly seen in the highlands.

-This is an antique desert that people of all generations love.
+This is an antique dessert that people of all generations love.

 Back to the coast again, and here we have the irreplaceable Encocado de Pescado.
 This extraordinary dish is an eclectic mixture of flavors that tickles the palate of everyone that tries it.

-Encocado de Pescado is made by frying tomatoes, onions, garlic, green peppers, cilantro, parsley, then adding coconut milk.
+Encocado de Pescado is made by frying tomatoes, onions, garlic, green peppers, cilantro, and parsley and then adding coconut milk.

 When all the ingredients turn into a juicy and creamy stew, throw fish steaks in and wait until they turn soft.

 The mixture of sweet coconut milk, fresh fish, and aromatic veggies and herbs results in an extraordinary dish.

 This Ecuadorian food is typical for the entire Ecuadorian coast, obviously because of the fresh fish and the coconut palm trees that grow there.